benders5e/benders5e/README.md

 ## License

 This project is licensed under the [GNU General Public Licence v3.0](./LICENSE) (GPLv3).
 This means you can do almost anything you want with this code except close-source it.

-## Changelog

-The changelog for the homebrew is available on the repo's wiki [here](https://github.com/nglaeser/benders5e/wiki/rules-changelog).